horjenger/Sandstorm-Gmod-Compile-Sources/README.md

 Step 7: Compile again.

+Note 1: Some weightlists may be different.

+Note 2: Some layers may be different.

 Done!
 You can edit the files as you wish.
 I tried to make everything as universal as possible.
 The only reason this works is because many pistols in Insurgency use the same animation.
 Be careful and use the files from the **L105_P226** folder as reference.